mihalis68/zutils/README.md

 and non-mac unix machines using Remote Desktop, file sharing and ssh a lot.
 I like the fact that Apple's Finder automatically finds (using mDNS) all local hosts that advertise their presence.
-Launching a remote desktop or file sharing session to another Mac direcly from Finder is very convenient.
-This is so convenient that I even get my non-Mac unix hosts to advertise themselves so that they show up in Finder.
+Launching a remote desktop or file sharing session to another Mac directly from Finder is very convenient.
+This is so convenient that I even get my non-Mac Unix hosts to advertise themselves so that they show up in Finder.
 This is particularly handy for headless hosts that come and go on DHCP-assigned IP addresses, for example my growing collection of Raspberry Pis.

 However, I was finding it annoying if I want to ssh to local hosts I have to type their exact hostname, which is often long on a Mac.
-Further, using mDNS to ssh to Macs, the .local hostname is not even the same string as the "Display Name", thus "Christopher's MacBook Pro" is converted to "Christophers-MacBook-Pro" in mDNS.
-The apostrophe is removed and spaces are converted to hyphens.
-This all makes ssh a bit of a poor relation compared to the GUI tools.
+I wanted some kind of substring matching, so I only need to provide something unambiguous and let the machine work it out.
+Further, using raw mDNS to ssh to Macs, the .local hostname is not even the same string as the displayed name, thus "Christopher's MacBook Pro" is converted to "Christophers-MacBook-Pro" in mDNS (the apostrophe is removed and spaces are converted to hyphens).
+You can see this in action on the System Preference Sharing menu where "Computer Name" and the hostname in .local have to both be shown.

+This all makes ssh a bit of a poor relation (IMO) compared to the GUI tools.

-I started to look into scripting the use of mDNS from the command-line to allow me to get into my machines more easily, but another irritation arose.
+I started to look into scripting easier use of mDNS from the command-line to allow me to get into my machines more easily, but another irritation arose.
 Apple's documentation for mDNS service discovery (see man dns-sd) tries to scare you away from calling it from scripts.
 Firstly the output format is not stable.
 Second, the commands are meant to be consumed as a stream.
 That's ok for a GUI application such as Finder which runs for a relatively long time.
 Not ok for a quick and dirty comand-line lookup tool.

 Apple instead recommends using language-specific bindings for the language of your choice to call the underlying DNS-SD API.
 All very well for some serious application, but overkill for a small utility.
-So I built this, "Z Utils".
-Z Utils for now consists of a lookup tool which looks up those hosts which advertise ssh, together with an SSH wrapper which looks up the desired host using the lookup tool and then invokes ssh to the resulting hostname or IP address to easily connect you to the target machine.
+So I built Z Utils instead.

+Z Utils for now consists of a lookup tool which looks up those hosts which advertise ssh, a clone of the Unix "host" command which leverages the lookup for simple queries and also an SSH wrapper which looks up the desired host and then invokes ssh to the resulting hostname or IP address to easily connect you to the target machine.

 * zeroconf-ssh-host

 This utility finds a host or hosts that advertise ssh locally and returns their details from mDNS as a series of lines.
+Bash sub-processes and timeouts are used to hide the fact that dns-sd does not terminate, and the output of Apple's tool is parsed with simple easy to hack unix editing pipelines.
+This is the meat of the Z utils project.

 * zhost